Scaling solution for field-dependent gauge couplings in quantum gravity: Running couplings and fifth force

 Within functional renormalization the flow equations for the $k$-dependence of coupling functions $g^2(q^2,\chi^2,k^2)$ are evaluated at fixed $q^2$ and $\chi^2$ \bel{I12} \partial_tg^{-2}=k\partial_kg^{-2}\big|_{\chi^2,\qtil^2}=\beta_{g^{-2}}\ . \ee For small $g^2$ and $k$ sufficiently below the Planck mass $M$ the $\beta$-function for QED can be approximated by the one-loop expression \bel{I13} \beta_{g^{-2}}=B_F\,l\left(\frac{q^2}{k^2},\frac{m\subt{e}^2}{k^2}\right)\ ,\quad B_F=-\frac1{6\pi^2}\ . \ee The \qq{threshold function} $l$ accounts for the stop of the flow for $k^2\ll q^2$ or $k^2\ll m\subt{e}^2$, since both $q^2$ and $m\subt{e}^2$ constitute effective infrared cutoffs such that the additional cutoff $~\sim k^2$ no longer matters.
 We may approximate this decoupling of \qq{heavy modes} from the flow by \bel{I14} l=\frac{k^2}{k^2+m\subt{e}^2+q^2/4}\ . \ee The solution \bel{I15} g^{-2}=g_0^{-2}+\frac{B_F}2\ln\left(\frac{k^2+m\subt{e}^2+q^2/4}{m\subt{e}^2}\right) \ee recovers eq.~\eqref{I3} for $k\to0$.
 It is one of the advantages of functional renormalization that threshold functions as $l$ are produced automatically and extend directly to $\chi$-dependent masses as $m\subt{e}=h\subt{e}\chi$.

-In the standard model the electron mass cuts the flow of all couplings except for non-renormalizable couplings involving neutrinos.
-As a result, there is only a negligibly tiny difference between the limit $k\to0$ and some small finite value, say $k^2\approx 10^{-3}\text{eV}$.
+In the standard model the non-zero masses cut the flow of all couplings except for non-renormalizable couplings related to the masses of neutrinos.
+The flow of all renormalizable couplings effectively stops for $k$ below the electron mass.
+As a result, there is only a negligibly tiny difference between the limit $k\to0$ and some small finite value, say $k\approx 10^{-3}\text{eV}$.
 Rather realistic cosmology for both inflation and dynamical dark energy obtains for a value of $k$ in the $10^{-3}\text{eV}$ range~\cite{CWQGIQ}.
-We will take in the following this finite value.
+We will take in the following this value.
 Since $k$ is the only scale appearing in the scaling solution its value is actually arbitrary, defining the mass units.
 Only the dimensionless ratio $\tilde\rho=\chi^2/k^2$ matters.
 Our units are chosen such that for a present ratio $\tilde\rho=10^{60}$ one has $\chi=2.44\cdot 10^{18}\text{GeV}$.
 In runaway cosmologies with ever increasing $\tilde\rho$ the huge value of $\tilde\rho$ is simply an effect of the large age of the universe in Planck units.